-- If you are under 21 years of age when you apply for your Ps, you have to hold your learner permit for at least 12 months. - You also need at least 120 hours of logged driving experience (with a supervising driver) before you can take the probationary licence test. - Although 120 hours might seem like a lot, it really isn't.
-Many learners have their permit for two years 120 hours is just over an hour of driving each week for them.
+- If you are under 21 years of age when you apply for your Ps, you have to hold your learner permit for at least 12 months. - You also need at least 120 hours of logged driving experience (with a supervising driver) before you can take the drive test. - 120 hours might seem like a lot, but many learners have their permit for two years, so 120 hours is just over an hour of driving each week for them.
 This book has advice on how you can make the most of the learner period and your 120 hours. - Your learner permit is valid for 10 years so there's no need to rush through the learning process. - You will have to use the Learner Log Book to prove you have had enough practice.
 You must read pages 1 to 3 of the Learner Log Book.
-If you do not complete the Learner Log Book correctly, you will not be able to take your probationary licence test.
-You will lose your booking and test fees, and you must wait at least six weeks before you can take your probationary licence test. - The special restrictions and requirements for learner permit holders are shown in the table on page 8.
+If you do not complete the Learner Log Book correctly, you will not be able to take your drive test.
+You will lose your booking and test fees and could have to wait up to six weeks before you can take your drive test. - The special restrictions and requirements for learner permit holders are shown in the table on page 9.